spf13/cobra/shell_completions.md

 ```
 ### Descriptions for completions

-Both `zsh` and `fish` allow for descriptions to annotate completion choices.
+`zsh`, `fish` and `powershell` allow for descriptions to annotate completion choices.
 For commands and flags, Cobra will provide the descriptions automatically, based on usage information.
 For example, using zsh:
 ```
 $ helm s[tab]
 search  -- search for a keyword in charts